TristanIsrael/Saphir/README.md

 The sheep-dip handles the following use cases:
 - Scan an external disk connect on USB
+- Analyse the whole disk
+- Select the partition on the disk
+- Select the files which will be analyzed
 - Copy uninfected files on a second external disk
+- Generate a scan report after the analysis.

 ## Compatibility